champax/pysoltcp/README.md

 To run unittests, you will need:

-- SOCKS5 proxy installed and ready (you may use Dante)
+- SOCKS5 proxy installed and ready (you may use Dante), using port 127.0.0.1:1080, no credentials.
 - TCP Listen port 3201 available
 - Advanced unittests (disabled by default) requires tuned OS and TCP stack